-Under the sub-principle "vehicles for restructuring" the Principles state:
+Under the sub-principle "vehicles for restructuring" the Principles state, flexibly and on a case-by-case basis.

-"The appropriate format and role of negotiation vehicles such as a creditor committee or another representative creditor group (hereafter referred to as a "creditor committee") should be determined flexibly and on a case-by-case basis.
 Structured, early negotiations with a creditor committee should take place when a default has occurred in order to ensure that the terms for amending existing debt contracts and/or a voluntary debt exchange are consistent with market realities and the restoration of growth and market access and take into account existing CAC provisions.
 If a creditor committee is formed, both creditors and the debtor should cooperate in its establishment."